BSNL Offers Unlimited Voice Calls at Rs. 39, Revamps Broadband Plans

-State-run telco Bharat Sanchar Nigam Limited (BSNL) has introduced an unlimited voice calling offer priced at Rs.
-39. This new plan offers unlimited Local and STD voice calls, including national roaming to BSNL prepaid customers.
-Also, while Reliance Jio is getting ready to launch its Jio Fiber fixed-line broadband services soon, BSNL is revamping its fibre broadband (FTTH) offerings to take on the upcoming rival.
-BSNL has announced new offers, in which, it has doubled the FUP data for three of its FTTH plans at the same prices.
+BSNL has introduced an unlimited voice calling pack priced at Rs.
+39, offering customers unlimited local and STD voice calls, including national roaming to BSNL prepaid customers.
+The closest to this will be the Jio Rs.
+52 recharge, which also offers free calls and SMSs as well as bundled data.
+Also, while Jio is getting ready to launch its Jio Fiber fixed-line broadband services soon, BSNL is revamping its fibre broadband (FTTH) offerings to take on the upcoming rival.
+BSNL has announced new plans, in which, it has doubled the FUP data for three of its FTTH plans at the same prices.
 However, the broadband plan benefits have currently been rolled out in the Kerala circle only and there is no information on a pan-India rollout.

 The BSNL Rs.
-39 recharge plan is available across India, except Delhi and Mumbai).
+39 recharge is available across India, except Delhi and Mumbai).
 Alongside unlimited voice calling, it also comes with 100 free SMS messages and free PRBT (personalised ringback tunes), but there is no data offered under this plan.
 RK Mittal, Director (CM) BSNL Board informed about this special Tariff Voucher (STV) in a press statement.
 Notably, the plan comes with a validity of 10 days.
+It competes with the Rs.
+52 Jio recharge - with validity of 7 days, it comes with 1.05GB bundled data at 150MB per day, unlimited local and STD calls, free roaming calls, 70 SMSes, and access to Jio apps.

 As mentioned, BSNL has also refreshed three fibre broadband plans, worth Rs.
 1,045, Rs.
 1,395, and Rs.
 1,895 to offer more data, TelecomTalk reports.
 First up, is the BSNL Fibro BBG ULD 1045 CS48 plan that now offers 100GB of FUP data with download speeds of 30Mbps for Rs.
 1,045 per month.
 Earlier, the plan came with 50GB of data.
 The updated plan still offers unlimited data to access the Internet, but after the FUP limit is exhausted the download speed will drop to 2Mbps.